tejuscs/ADBD-Labs/adb-vault/adb-vault.md

 Let's start by creating the HR schema and the app user account.

-- Connect to your dedicated autonomous database instance as user 'admin' and run the following commands to build the 'HR' schema:
+- Connect to your dedicated Autonomous AI Database instance as user 'admin' and run the following commands to build the 'HR' schema:

     ````
     <copy>